 The Youthful Offender System, or YOS, is an alternative jail in the criminal justice system.
 It was created by the law CRS 18-1.3.407 in 1994.
 Young adults who have been convicted for violent felonies are eligible to be sentenced to YOS.
 It is located at 1300 West 13th Street, Pueblo, Colorado.

 The YOS has been referred to as both a medium-security prison and a maximum-security prison.
-It is officially listed as a Level III Security Facility.1 The jail has room for 256 people.
+It is officially listed as a Level III Security Facility.1 The correctional facility has room for 256 people.

 Inmates in the Youthful Offender System progress through a program with 4 phases:

 - Phase I: A highly structured schedule that includes educational and vocational classes,